 Secondly, what is an impact on existing processes?
 Automation is currently a key component of what can be done with AI, and it can bring significant benefits – if we know what to automate.
 It’s critical to ensure that even with automation, there are humans focused on governance and legislation requirements – everything from GDPR to the impact of incomplete data.
 Not all steps in a process need to be fully automated, and human intelligence should not be undervalued.
 The focus should be on value addition, not on creating the most complicated mixture of tools and technology.

 When it comes to people-facing solutions, optimization for ‘quicker’ or ‘easier’ should be looked at from the user’s point of view, not from that of the service provider.
 Different methods for automation, where automation is an option, should be weighed based on the suitability for users, not on the ease of implementation or the coolness factor of the solution.
 When we’re replacing human touch with automation, we need to be aware of the non-scripted aspects of interactions that make a difference.

 Not everything that is done at the service desk follows a script.
 When evaluating improvement opportunities that include a significant automation element, go to the people that it will affect the most.
 One of the things that becomes apparent when observing the work of service desk professionals is the need for empathy in their role.
-Bringing AI into your ITSM strategy is not to try and fake human interactions, but to leverage modern AI capabilities with sentiment analysis and more.
+AI in service management is a strategy and is not to try and fake human interactions, but to leverage modern AI capabilities with sentiment analysis and more.